 Photo: Stowe Story Labs alums and filmmakers Sonia Albert-Sobrino (left) and Miriam Albert-Sobrino (right), on set making short film The Unbearing, written by and starring Stowe's Katerina Eichenberger.
 The project recently won best international short film at FanCine de Lemos, and was made with Stowe Story Labs fiscal sponsorship.
 Photo by Daniel Cutts.

-We were honored to receive the video to the right, sent to us by last year’s grant winner Ali Imran Zaidi.
+We were honored to receive the video to the right, sent to us by 2024 grant winner Ali Imran Zaidi.
 Ali won the grant with his script for his short film The Boy With the Dinosaur Head.
-Please take a few minutes to learn about Ali’s experience, and best of luck in the process if you choose to apply.
+Please take a few minutes to learn about Ali’s experience.

 Video: Ali Imran Zaidi shares his Stowe Story Labs Short Film Grant experience.
 Read more about the project in Filmmaker Magazine.